 You can be fined or go to jail for making or selling opioids, carrying opioids without a prescription, and prescription shopping (getting more than 1 opioid prescription from different doctors without telling them).

 Low doses of opioids can affect your driving.
 Higher doses can lower your heart rate, blood pressure and breathing.
 Very high doses can cause disorientation, convulsions, and hallucinations (seeing, hearing, or feeling things that aren't there).

 Using opioids for a long time can cause many problems, including:

 Using opioids with ASA for a long time can cause stomach bleeding.
 Using opioids with acetaminophen for a long time can cause kidney and liver damage.

-If you use a lot of opioids, you may find that you need more and more to feel the same effects (tolerance).
-You can become mentally and physically dependent, or addicted to how they make you feel.
+If you use a lot of opioids, you may need to use more and more to feel the same effects.
+Your body and mind can become dependent (addicted) to how opioids make you feel.

 If you are dependent on opioids while pregnant, your baby could go through withdrawal and be very sick after they're born.